 The BC would not support a requirement for registries to monitor security practices within each registrant’s website and data operations.
 If a registry wanted to undertake that obligation—in satisfaction of GAC or government objections—it could add that obligation to the Public Interest Commitments of its registry agreement.
 ICANN would therefore be responsible for compliance enforcement.

 Safeguards (1) and (3) above raise the same concern about “applicable laws” that was noted earlier regarding safeguards for all new gTLDs.
-The BC recommends that ICANN’s Legal Department provide a definition for “applicable law” such that all stakeholders (users, registrants, contract parties, governments, law enforcement) can be informed about what laws apply to a registrant’s activity.
-For instance, would the national laws of any Internet user be regarded as “applicable law” when that user visits a domain registered and based in a separate country?
-If that’s the case, the Terms of Service shown to registrants should certainly highlight that fact and provide a link to an online resource describing all applicable national laws.
+The BC recommends that ICANN’s Legal Department provide more information about various “applicable laws” such that all stakeholders (users, registrants, contract parties, governments, law enforcement) can be informed about important laws that could apply to a registrant’s activity.

 [Ron Andruff] With respect to Safeguard (4) above, the BC believes that working consultation with relevant regulatory and industry bodies, especially for the purpose of jointly developing harm mitigation strategies, will promote self-regulatory best practices that will further consumer disclosure and protection in the most effective and least burdensome manner.